8hcraft/Botanica-project/Botanica Project description.md

 Mechanics of Botanica project implementation and it's benefits to Gotchiverse:

 * Alchemica sink - Your gotchi is coming to the Seed or Tree, to fulfill the needs of your Seed or Tree (daily required alchemica price).
-* Reversed channeling process - While spending alchemica on feeding, Gotchis also burning it's channeling ability until the reset time.
+* Reversed channeling process - While spending alchemica on feeding, Gotchis also burning it's channeling ability until the reset time, by interacting with tree.
 (This kind of action do not burn gotchi kinship\aka legacy channeling rule\.
 This kind of action do not give you any alchemica, your channeling ability burnt + alchemica spent.)
 * Tree feeding process is acting the same way as Gotchis reseting channeling ability = Your tree can be fed anytime in 24 hrs.
 * Tree feeding timer get a reset ant the same time as gotchis getting channeling ability reset, 00.00 UTC.
 * Each growing stage of Seed to become a Timeless Tree, will require different amount of alchemica and times of be fed (depends on the stage and types of Trees), that needs to be spent on the Tree.